henryzhangzhy/henryzhangzhy.github.io/_posts/2019-08-12-a multi-sensor fusion system for moving object detection and tracking in urban driving environments.md

 #### Observation Models

-observations from sensors will be associated with corresponding objects, then Observation model is applied to update the estimation.
-Data association will be introduce in the next section.
-If not associated with any esisting object, object instantiation should happen.
+Observations from sensors will be associated with corresponding objects, then observation model is applied to update the state estimation.
+Data association will be introduced in the next section.
+If an observation is not associated with any esisting object, object instantiation should happen.

 We have observations from three sensors, they provide different information about the model.
 And we have both point model and box model.
 If we have corresponding update for all possibilities, we will have six observation models.